How is thyroid dysfunction detected?

 Lastly, at the end of surgery the surgeon can check the perfusion of the parathyroid glands using another injection of indocyanine green.

-10 times more sensitive than any other system on the market, the FLUOBEAM® LX provides surgeons with clear, precise information to better meet medical needs and operate in the best possible conditions.
+With a sensitivity, specifically adapted to detect low level of fluorescence intensities, the FLUOBEAM® LX provides surgeons with clear, precise information to better meet medical needs and operate in the best possible conditions.

 Each year, 45,000 people undergo thyroid surgery, a common procedure but one which has certain risks, such as hypocalcemia.
 Thanks to the progress made by FLUOPTICS© in the field of medical imaging, the rate of postoperative complications of thyroidectomy has dropped from 20 to 5%.
 With this innovative system, surgeons have a reliable, easy to use tool enabling them to clearly and accurately identify the parathyroid glands and avoid inadvertently damaging or excising them.